 - Next, to see if the eggplant is done, press the skin.
 If the skin is dark, almost black, is soft and sinks when pressed, it’s ready.

 - Last, cool and scrape the flesh out.

 Sometimes eggplant can be watery after roasting.
-For this recipe, simply strain off as much liquid as you can before using it in the recipe.
+For this recipe, strain off as much liquid as you can before using it in the recipe.

 A Few Recipe Tips

 - Freezer friendly?
 Yes please!
 These eggplant meatless balls are so versatile!
 Freeze completely after shaping, before or after cooking.
 Store in a freezer bag for up to two weeks.
 Thaw in fridge overnight then cook or rewarm.

 - What to Serve with Vegetarian Eggplant Balls?
-We love these meatless balls with any shape pasta or zucchini zoodles, our favorite marinara sauce, a sprinkle of parm (vegetarian or vegan), fresh basil, and a Vegetarian Kale Caesar Salad or Vegan Kale Caesar Salad.
+We love these meatless balls with any shape of pasta or zucchini zoodles, our favorite fresh Walnut Marinara Walnut Sauce, a sprinkle of parm (vegetarian or vegan), fresh basil, and a Vegetarian Kale Caesar Salad or Vegan Kale Caesar Salad.
 They’re just as fabulous shared over polenta covered in marinara or in a saucy sub!